Leap 2 typically lasts between 2 to 4 weeks, depending on the child’s developmental pace and engagement.

 Key Takeaways: Leap 2

-➤ Duration Varies: Leap 2 typically lasts between 2 to 4 weeks.
+➤ Duration Varies: The intense part of Leap 2 usually lasts 1 to 2 weeks, occasionally up to 3 weeks.

 ➤ Signs of Development: Increased fussiness and sleep changes are common.